AUTO

 The 20% rule is just like the 15% rule, with a little more room to spend.
 It’s a great middle ground for those who need a little more out of their vehicles.

-How it works: The 20% rule suggests that your total car costs—both monthly payments and upkeep expenses—should not exceed 20% of your monthly take-home pay.
+How it works: The 20% rule suggests that your total car costs — including monthly payments, insurance, and maintenance — should not exceed 20% of your monthly take-home pay.

 36% Rule

-How it works: To find your car-buying budget, add up all your monthly debts, including your mortgage/rent, credit cards, and student loans.
-Subtract this from your gross monthly income and you’ll have a budget that ensures your monthly car payments are manageable.
+How it works: To find your car-buying budget, add up all your monthly debt payments, including those for your mortgage/rent, credit cards, and student loans.
+Subtract this from 36% of your gross monthly income and you’ll have a budget that ensures your monthly car payments are manageable.

 Half-Your-Annual-Salary Rule